Thinking Strategically About Freight: The Role of Supply Chain Consulting in Gaining More Margin

 Another option would be to ask your customer if the freight portion of the pricing can “float”.
 You would still provide the logistics service but would be allowed to adjust the pricing based on actual freight rates.
 Some thought is required for how to put this into practice, depending on your internal systems.
 And, of course, it's imperative to implement some sort of freight review on an ongoing basis to ensure the pricing is adjusted accordingly.

-Definitions & Freight Cost Management Recommendations
+Definitions & Supply Chain Management Recommendations

 Disclaimer: This information is based on US freight dynamics only.